 Located in beautiful Olcott Park, the museum complex consists of the former park superintendent's residence, a Finnish log house and a 1930s tourist cabin.
 Permanent exhibits depict logging and lumbering industries, Virginia's fires of 1893 and 1900, and Olcott Park's Master Gardener Gunnar Peterson.

-Today museum visitors are greeted at the door by three little kids who are bundled up and ready to go downhill on a sled or a pair of skis made from barrel staves.
+Today museum visitors are greeted at the door by three little kids who are ready for some summer fun with a buggy, steam shovel and wooden riding Joymobile.
 Other temporary exhbits include "The Finnish Socialist Opera House," "Home for the Holidays," "Baskets through the Years," "Virginia Pioneer Martin Nelson," "Fay Hotel Fire," and "Arrow Shirt Factories on the Iron Range."